uncleLukie/jaybird/README.md

 ![Screenshot 2024-03-14 170350](https://github.com/uncleLukie/jaybird/assets/22523084/9eb4564d-2aff-4ee2-a9f7-bdab8058e743)

 ## requirements
-you gotta install either the .NET 8 runtime or SDK from here https://dotnet.microsoft.com/en-us/download/dotnet/8.0
+you gotta install either the .NET 10 runtime or SDK [here](https://dotnet.microsoft.com/en-us/download/dotnet/10.0)

 ## why
-just wanted an unobtrusive, low memory alternative to listen to these radio stations that would also update my discord status.
+just wanted an unobtrusive, low memory alternative to listen to these radio stations on my PC that would also update my discord status.

 ## under the hood
 - using [LibVLCSharp](https://www.nuget.org/packages/LibVLCSharp) to listen to the AAC+ streams available at [here](https://help.abc.net.au/hc/en-us/articles/4402927208079-Where-can-I-find-direct-stream-URLs-for-ABC-Radio-stations)